saibodicherla/TimeSeries_Component/readme.md

 ##   React TimeSeries Application

-Build and design an Simple React Application which displays multiple performance projection time series in a table as well as in a chart.
+Build and design an Simple React Application which displays multiple performance projection time series Component.

 On [CHANGELOG] file describes the Document of project and why I decided for a certain changes.